qhjqhj00/awesome-agentic-search/README.md

 Metasota: https://metaso.cn/

+## 🎮 Demo
+We are building a demo page to showcase different agentic search methods and allow hands-on exploration of their capabilities.
+Each demo will be integrated into a standardized retrieval and web browser interface with comparable settings, enabling comprehensive and fair comparisons across various approaches.
+This systematic evaluation will help identify strengths and limitations of different methods and advance the state-of-the-art in agentic search.

 ## 📝 Slides
 We maintain a collection of 📊 paper presentation slides on Overleaf to facilitate learning and knowledge sharing in the agentic search community.
 Each presentation consists of 3-5 slides that concisely introduce key aspects of a paper, including motivation, methodology, and main results.
 These slides serve as quick references for understanding important works in the field and can be used for self-study, teaching, or research presentations.

 🔗 Check out our slides collection: [Agentic Search Paper Slides](https://www.overleaf.com/read/dhbksrdxswps#3990a3)

-## 📊 Evaluation

-We maintain a comprehensive evaluation table comparing different agentic search methods across key metrics like search efficiency, result quality, and reasoning capabilities.
-The table will be regularly updated as new methods and benchmarks emerge to help researchers track progress in the field.

 ## 🏆 Arena
-We are building an arena page to benchmark different agentic search methods using standardized retrieval and web browser interfaces.
-This will enable fair comparisons between various approaches and help advance the state-of-the-art in agentic search.
+We are building an arena page to benchmark different agentic search methods in a unified evaluation framework.
+All methods will be integrated into standardized retrieval and web browser interfaces with comparable settings, enabling comprehensive and fair comparisons across various approaches.
+This systematic evaluation will help identify strengths and limitations of different methods and advance the state-of-the-art in agentic search.

+## 🏋️ Gym
+We are organizing a collection of optimization frameworks and training approaches used in agentic search, including reinforcement learning methods like GRPO and PPO, as well as supervised fine-tuning techniques.
+This will help researchers understand and implement effective training strategies for their agentic search models.

+Stay tuned for detailed tutorials and code examples on training agentic search systems!

 ## 🤝 Contributing
 We welcome contributions to this repository!
 If you have any suggestions or feedback, please feel free to open an issue or submit a pull request.